Gilmore Guys: Recognition and ratings

 Gilmore Guys first gained recognition when they were featured in an article for The Atlantic in December 2014, after which it ranked number one on iTunes comedy podcasts.
 By December 2015, the episodes had been downloaded five million times, for an average of 40,000 listeners per episode.
 The same month, The Hundreds included Gilmore Guys on their list of the ten "Best Podcasts of 2015".
 In January 2016, the podcast was nominated for a Shorty Award in the category of Best Podcast.
 By November 2016, they were getting between 150,000 and 200,000 downloads per episode.

-An article in Time magazine described how "The podcast has created a community, its own language and a galley of recurring jokes and references, such as affectionately referring to fans as 'Gillies,' or teasing Porter for easily crying at the show's more emotional moments."
+An article in Time magazine described how "The podcast has created a community, its own language and a galley of recurring jokes and references, such as affectionately referring to fans as "Gillies," or teasing Porter for easily crying at the show's more emotional moments."
 Sadaf Ahsan of the National Post commented that the podcast "helped reignite – and, for some, initiate – fan fervour" towards Gilmore Girls, thus helping lead to its revival.
 In 2017, Time named Gilmore Guys one of the "Top 50 Podcasts Right Now".

 Porter and Adejuyigbe were given a cameo appearance on the Gilmore Girls revival miniseries A Year in the Life.
 The duo also appeared for short segments of commentary about Gilmore Girls on the Up television network.

-They were interviewed in the Stuff Mom Never Told You episode "Gilmore Girls and Guys".
+They were interviewed in the SMTY (stuff mom never told you) episode 'Gilmore Girls and Guys.'